mamba2410/picowalker-hardware/README.md

 - rp2350 as the main chip
 - 1.8" AMOLED screen DO0180FMST03, 448x368 resolution (running at 384x256 for 4x upscaling) driven by output-only QSPI via HSTX.
-- Rechargeable lithum battery via USB-C using (TBC).
+- Rechargeable lithum battery via USB-C using the BQ25628E PMIC.
 - Larger form factor to accommodate larger screen and battery.
 - Custom shell based on the original Pokewalker designed by Kamp.
 - IrDA driven by PIO courtesy of Dmitry gr's PIO code.
 - 64kB EEPROM using the M95512 chip (same as in the original walker).
-- Code and extra image flash using 16MB W25Q128 or IS25WP1282.
+- Code and extra image flash using 16MB W25Q128 or IS25WP128.
 - Accelerometer with BMA400 (successor to the original Pokewalker's one).
 - USB 1.1 connection for flexible communications.

-## Current state (updated 2024-08-31)
+## Current state (updated 2024-12-01)

-Currently have a mostly finished schematic for a carrier board using a pico 2.
+The `hardware-v0.1` design revision has been completed and built and is in the process of testing to make sure that all of the hardware works and that sleep current is what was expected.
-What's left to finalise is the battery charging/power circuitry but these can be completely disconnected from the pico 2 in case it is unreliable or fails.
+There are some hardware bugs that need fixing but overall things are in good shape.

 For more info see [the carrier design document](pico2-carrier/DESIGN.md) and [the todo document](pico2-carrier/TODO.md).